prayogaea/installation/README.md

 ## Contribution

 I'm very happy if you want to contribute to this repository.
-Before that, please read the [rules and guidelines](https://github.com/prayogaekaardiansyah/installation/blob/master/CONTRIBUTING.md) that I have prepared.
+Before that, please read the [rules and contribution guidelines](https://github.com/prayogaekaardiansyah/installation/blob/master/CONTRIBUTING.md) that I have prepared.
 Thank you!